CreatorKit/creator-docs/README.md

 ### Known Issues:

-- Cleaned up kernel patches will be upstreamed soon
+- Cleaned up kernel patches will be upstreamed soon.
 - WiFi is not configured in this build.
+- Booting from flash is not included.